isomerpages/moe-aps/_curriculum/Assumption Pathway Academy/APS OJT Platforms.md

 description: ""
 third_nav_title: Assumption Pathway Academy
 ---
-<p>On-the-Job (OJT) platforms are set up to provide real work environments
+<p>On-the-Job Training (OJT) platforms are established by the school to provide
+students with real work environments for applying their acquired skills.
-for students to apply skills learnt.
-These workplaces owned and managed by APS include:</p>
+These workplaces, owned and managed by APS comprise:</p>
-<p></p>
 <h4>The ACT</h4>
 <p>Assumption Café for Training (ACT) includes school-based canteen stalls
 run by students at Assumption Pathway School and Jurong Secondary School.
 They learn and gain experience in managing customers, operating the cash register and providing barista services.</p>
+<p></p>
 <p></p>
 <h4>The ARK</h4>
 <p>Assumption Realworks Kitchens (ARK) are central kitchens located in the